bustle/ember-restless/README.md

 RESTless is a lightweight data persistence library for Ember.js. (~3KB minified & gzipped)

-It is used to communicate with a remote JSON API to map data between a backend and your Ember.js application.
+Out of the box, it is used to communicate with a remote JSON REST API to map data between a server and your Ember.js application.

-Eventually, the library can be extended to support various other data persistence layers.
+RESTless can be extended to support various other data persistence layers.
+For example, to handle XML data instead of JSON, or store data to localStorage instead of a remote server.

 One of its main goals is to reproduce much of the simple, useful features of [ember-data](https://github.com/emberjs/data), and reflect a similar API, while remaining lightweight and stable.

-Ember-data is a great project and we look forward to it being production ready.
 RESTless does not contain all of the features provided by ember-data, but was created to be less complex and contain most of the functionality needed for basic CRUD apps.
 Transitioning between the two should be possible with minimal effort.
-The main departure from ember-data is the idea of the 'Store'.
-Instead, all transactions are executed immediately.

 ## Getting started